-The River Nene Regional Park is an independent Community Interest Company creating a green infrastructure network of environmental projects extending from Daventry to Peterborough linking the towns of Northampton, Towcester, Wellingborough, Kettering and Corby.
+The River Nene Regional Park is an independent Community Interest Company that delivers sustainable outcomes through partnership working in response to the aspirations of local communities.
+We lead on a range of projects related to environmental restoration, amenity improvements and awareness raising.
+We work across the entire Nene Valley from Daventry to Peterborough, taking in the towns of Corby, Kettering and Wellingborough and the rural areas in between.
 This is an independent not for profit organisation that is able to hold assets on behalf of the community.
 It has to meet certain standards and produce an annual Community Report.

 Working with a wide partnership of organisations the River Nene Regional Park is in a strong position to deliver projects around its core themes which include: